Merchant Navy (United Kingdom): British shipping companies

-The British Merchant Navy consists of various private shipping companies.
+The British Merchant Navy consists of private shipping companies.
 Over the decades many companies have come and gone, merged, changed their name or changed owners.
 British Shipping is represented nationally and globally by the UK Chamber of Shipping, headquartered in London.
 British shipping registrars belong to the Red Ensign Group.

 The Bibby Sapphire is a diving support vessel built in 2005 for the operational shipping company Bibby Line.

 The British Emperor, launched in 1916 was a ship of the British Tanker Company that was sunk in 1941.

 Queen Mary of 1936 (80,700 GRT) was a ship of the Cunard Line.

+Titanic, a White Star Line ship, departing Southampton on her ill-fated maiden voyage.

 Below is a list of some of the British shipping companies, past and present: